Smrikva Bowl Tournament

 Do it!
 You can build a world without wars.
 You can build a new humanity.”

 Everything around us lives in a delicated equilibrium and with intelligence we should try to understand it and respect it.
-It is true that every generation face new challanges but there are many examples in the past how the old generations managed and solved particular problems and this is way the knowledge, the human curiosity and will to learn are important.
+It is true that every generation face new challanges but there are many examples in the past how the old generations managed and solved particular problems and this is way knowledge, human curiosity and will to learn are important.

 Miodrag Bozovic